 "But the seed falling on good soil refers to someone who hears the word and understands it.
 This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown.”

 🤓 Read scriptures and meditate on God’s word so that it can transform your heart and make you more Christlike.
+These insightful study guides on the Proverbs are a good place to start to further your wisdom.
 Your thoughts and actions are to align with those of Christ.
 God’s word has the power to heal your heart, strengthen it, fill you with wisdom, and direct your steps.

 God’s word will remove wrong beliefs and thought patterns that can leave you stuck in life.
 It will remove idols in your heart so that you can have continual fellowship with God.
 The word of God will purify your heart and you can act out of a clear conscience.